trainingHidden Dog Fence Training For Your Pet Stop® Dog Fence

 • Do not attach a leash to the impulse collar.
 This causes pain and discomfort to the dog – impulse posts

-• Watch for neck irritations, and proper fit – collar should be removed off at night while sleeping
+• Watch for neck irritations, and proper fit – collar should be taken off at night while sleeping.

 • While playing with dog keep him on a lead or leash, play with him throughout the seven to ten days of training to show that most of the yard is his to play in confidently.